 C. J. Strike Reservoir, Idaho, USA

-C. J. Strike Reservoir visitor and community guide
+- C. J. Strike Reservoir Map

 The C. J. Strike Reservoir in Southwestern Idaho offers a wealth of opportunities to enjoy nature.
 Formed in 1952 when a hydroelectric dam was built across the Snake and Bruneau Rivers, the impoundment grew along both rivers to a considerable distance, forming multiple pools in the canyons that the rivers flow through.
 Owned by Idaho Power Company, the reservoir is named for C. J. Strike, general manager of the company from 1938 to 1948.
 Although the reservoir at the dam isn’t that extensive, several more basins with river between them provide welcoming water vistas to hikers, campers, fishermen and wildlife fans.
 The reservoir covers a total of about 7,500 scenic acres.
 Meandering across an arid landscape, both rivers cut impressive canyons over millennia, offering shelter and sustenance to early humans and a huge number of native and migratory species.
 The quest for electricity finally tamed the mighty Snake River.
 Idaho Power Company is determined to meet both the needs of their customers and serve the natural flora and fauna as generously as possible.